Orthopedic Surgeons & Sports Medicine Specialists located in Benton, Cabot, Hot Springs Village, Little Rock, North Little Rock, & White Hall, AR

 Each year, more than three million Americans experience a rotator cuff tear.
 Though common, without early intervention and treatment, this type of injury can lead to more serious issues.
 At Martin Orthopedics, the team of board-certified, fellowship-trained physicians provides all-inclusive care for rotator cuff tears.
-To make an appointment at the office in Little Rock, North Little Rock, Hot Springs Village, Benton, Cabot, or White Hall, Arkansas, call or book online today.
+To make an appointment at the office in Little Rock, North Little Rock, Hot Springs Village, and Cabot, Arkansas, call or book online today.

 A rotator cuff tear is one of the most common sports injuries.
 It occurs when your rotator cuff –– a group of muscles and tendons that stabilize your shoulder joint –– experiences damage as a result of trauma.